-The Sylas Project was created to raise awareness on the importance of water safety and provide survival swim lesson scholarships to families in need.
+The Sylas Project is a non-profit dedicated to raising water safety awareness, providing nation-wide survival swim scholarships to families in need, and reforming swimming pool legislation to keep all children safe.
 We exist to save one child at a time.

 Our kids are always glued to us.
 We never think they will be out of our sight.
 Drownings are silent.
 It takes 20 seconds before they’re unconscious.
 5 minutes before permanent brain damage.
 Over 5 minutes will likely lead to death or severe neurological damage.